bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

     # recommended
     angular.module 'someApp'
     .controller 'SomeCtrl', class SomeCtrl

-    SomeCtrl ->

       constructor: (SomeService) ->

+        @publicVar = 'some string'
+        privateVar = 'some string'

+        @publicMethod = (someParam) ->
+          @someVar1 = SomeService.someMethod1(someParam1)

-        @someMethod = (someParam) ->
+        privateMethod = (someParam) ->
-          @someVar = SomeService.someSvcMethod(someParam)
+          @someVar2 = SomeService.someMethod2(someParam2)
     ```

+    At first glance, this appears to only instantiate one controller instance, but don't let this trip you up.
+Angular manages the controller instances, not this code.
+The same goes for services (singletons).
+Angular will manage instantiation.

+    Use `@` to dictate which variables and methods are exposed.

+  - **Match Your Names:** The string you use to define your Angular method should match the function (or class) that it calls.

+    ```coffeescript
+    # avoid
+    angular.module 'someApp'
+    .controller 'SomeCtrl', class SomeCoolCtrl

+    # recommended
+    angular.module 'someApp'
+    .controller 'SomeCtrl', class SomeCtrl
+    ```

   - **Strict Mode:** Write all files using [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 The first line in each CoffeeScript (or JavaScript) file should be `'use strict'`.

-  - **Angular code at top of each file:** Place the angular module and provider lines at the top of each file.
+  - **Angular code at top of each file:** Place the Angular module and provider lines at the top of each file.
 This makes it immediately evident to the viewer what the code is doing.

   - **Putting it all Together:**